-For investors in France, the Europe All Cap Leaders, the Continental Europe Small & Mid Leaders, the Europe High Conviction, TargetNetZero Europe Equity and the Continental Europe Family Leaders Sub-Funds (individually a "PEA Eligible Sub-Fund" and collectively the "PEA Eligible Sub-Funds") are eligible investment for a PEA (Plan d'épargne en actions).
+For investors in France, the Europe All Cap Leaders, the Continental Europe Small & Mid Leaders and the Continental Europe Family Leaders Sub-Funds (individually a "PEA Eligible Sub-Fund" and collectively the "PEA Eligible Sub-Funds") are eligible investment for a PEA (Plan d'épargne en actions).
 This means the PEA Eligible Sub-Funds have at least 75% of their Net Asset Value invested in the equity of corporate issuers with their registered office in an EEA country.